HorBro38/media_skip/README.md

 `call screen media_skip("images/movie_name.webm")`

 ## Requirements
 This requires Ren'py version 8.4.x+; earlier versions can be used but you will need to adjust the thumb_offset in the style skip_bar from `(0,5)` to `5`.
-This will cause some slight transparnecy issues.
+This will cause some slight transparency issues.

 ## Attributes
 Media Skip supports the following attributes: